 Aggressive throwback styling taken to a place altogether new.
 No need to shine this machine.
 Just get on and tear up the nearest street.

 Authentic Styling: When the first Sportster motorcycle roared onto the scene in 1957 the world had never seen anything like it.
 Rawboned, powerful and looking for action.
 The styling cues that lit up the street in those early years would soon become a part of everything from race bikes to outlaw choppers as they spread throughout the motorcycling world.
-Take a look at the offering for 2017 and one thing becomes instantly clear.
+Take a look at the offering for 2016 and one thing becomes instantly clear.
 The best way to get the style that made the Sportster motorcycle famous is to get a Sportster motorcycle of your own.
 The narrow frame is more agile than ever.
 The rumbling V-Twin and muscular front end feel more powerful than ever.
-The flawless steel and jewel-like fuel tank reveal their authentic motorcycle roots in every inch of detail.
+The flawless steel and jewel-like fuel tank reveal their authentic American motorcycle roots in every inch of detail.

 Iconic Engine: The Evolution engine riding in the nimble Sportster frame is a prime example of the power, durability and proven reliability The Motor Company was built on.
 Born from the legendary Shovelhead and Ironhead engines, it’s been the power at the center of a Sportster motorcycle since 1984.
 Its overhead valve design and four-cam gear train have their roots in the company’s race program, and you know it when you feel the surge of brute torque that accompanies every twist of the throttle.
 The air-cooled V-Twin design with a compact one-piece crankcase/transmission fits the narrow Sportster profile like a fist in a fingerless glove.
 We began with a strong, trouble-free design.
 Then gave it constant refinement to bring us to the modern powerplant of today.
 A testament to the unwavering hunger for advancement in motor technology that has always driven Harley-Davidson.

 Handling: The street is the home turf of the Sportster motorcycle, and a narrow, agile frame wrapped around a strong V-Twin engine has always been its calling card.
-To see how far we’ve taken this basic equation, get in the saddle of any 2017 Sportster model.
+To see how far we’ve taken this basic equation, get in the saddle of any 2016 Sportster model.
 Trust us, the list of constant innovations and refinements you experience on the Sportster motorcycle of today is more than you want to read about here.
-The latest innovation includes suspension on every model, with cartridge emulsion rear shocks and a screw adjuster to further dial in the handling.
+The latest innovation is a complete new suspension on every model, with cartridge emulsion rear shocks and a screw adjuster to further dial in the handling.
 It all feels tight and right, bringing confidence to the ride and a grin to the rider.
 Whether you’re rocketing to the next stoplight, threading through the urban grid, or busting out of the city limits to parts unknown.

 Classic Peanut Fuel Tank: As one of the defining features of Harley-Davidson® Sportster® models for decades, the classic 3.3 gallon tapered peanut fuel tank still holds strong today with its traditional styling and modern attitude.
 Following the line of the bike from front to back, the peanut tank angles down just right into the solo Sportster seat.
 Attitude and looks all balled up into one.